GaleJames-creator/gale-james/Samples/Webhooks/How-to-guides/How-to-manage-webhooks-using-the-Admin-UI.md

 10. Scroll down and click **Create**.

 By following these steps, you will successfully subscribe to selected event types, enabling your systems to receive notifications and respond to changes promptly.

+### Step 3: Respond to webhook events

+Your endpoint must return a `2xx` HTTP status code to acknowledge the receipt of an event.
+If the endpoint fails to acknowledge events over several days, your endpoint will be disabled.

+You will not receive the event if the seecixw receives response codes outside this range.
+For example, the service treats a URL redirection as a failure.

 ## Using webhooks